BrandenEK/Blasphemous.Multiplayer/README.md

 - See other players as you both move around the world of Cvstodia
 - Sync items, stats, skills, and other game progress across all players
-- [Coming soon] Compatible with randomizer
+- Compatible with randomizer (Make sure to play on the same seed)
 - [Coming soon] Enable PvP to fight other players

 ---